Credit Freeze

 If you’re married, you and your spouse will need to send separate letters and payments to place a freeze on both accounts.

-Unfortunately, a credit freeze for all three bureaus isn’t available in every state, though it should be in the near future thanks to consumer rights groups.
+Unfortunately, a credit freeze for all three bureaus isn’t available in every state, though it should be in the near future, thanks to consumer rights groups.
 Check with your local state government or call the credit bureaus to see what’s offered in your state.

-When the credit bureau receives your letter, they have five business days to place the freeze on your account.
-Once your credit file is frozen, you’ll receive a PIN number from the creditors which you’ll need to keep handy to lift a freeze in the future.
-You‘ll have the option of lifting a freeze temporarily or permanently, on one account or all accounts, and associated fees will vary.If you choose to lift a credit freeze, you can do so by phone, using your PIN number.
+You‘ll have the option of lifting the freeze temporarily or permanently, on one account or all accounts, and associated fees will vary.
+If you choose to lift the credit freeze, you can do so by phone using your PIN number.
 The credit bureaus have three business days after receiving your phone request to lift the freeze.

 New creditors will not be able to view your credit score or credit report, and a credit freeze will not lower your credit score.
 If you wish, you can order a copy of your own credit report even if your account has been frozen.